pizza-programming-party/centralized-boilerplate/README.md

     ```
     npm run boil
     ```
 1. Scream in horror as computers are beginning to take your job.
+See here for an example: https://github.com/pizza-programming-party/centralized-boilerplate/tree/main/examples/base-consumer

 # Don't like a decision a maintainer made?